dylanmcd0/commods-dash-app/README.md

 ---
 ## 🌍 Deployment
-This app can be deployed using **Heroku, AWS, or Google Cloud**.
+This app will eventually get deployed using **Heroku, AWS, or Google Cloud**.
 Deployment instructions will be added soon (haven't done this yet).

 ---
 ## 👤 Author